kivy/kivy/doc/sources/faq.rst

 Since Google announced that there will be a GSoC 2011 we have had many potential students ask whether we would participate.
-The clear answer is: We don't know, but we hope so.
+The clear answer is: Indeed. :-)
-The NUIGroup will apply as an umbrella organization and then hopefully get chosen as one of the mentoring organizations.
+The NUIGroup has applied as an umbrella organization and luckily got chosen as one of the mentoring organizations.
 Given enough slots for NUIGroup, slots will be dedicated to Kivy.
 That also depends on the overall quality of the student proposals (i.e. if there is only one Kivy student proposal with a bad quality, Kivy will not get a slot).